|

 Tacna Site 1: Like Palamenco, Tacna Site 1 is an extensive petroglyph site comprising boulders only.
 The major concentration, comprising a boulder field of no less than 16 km2, is situated on a vast and flat Pampa, which is crossed by a deep and mostly dry gorge.
 Hundreds of petroglyph boulders have been recorded at Tacna Site 1; at both sides of the gorge.
 Interestingly, the great majority of the ‘climbing biomorphs’ occur in a rather limited area, mainly north of the gorge.

-Figure 16: The scene on Tacna Site 1 - Panel N-005A.
+scene referred to earlier is found on Tacna Site 1 - Panel N-005A.
+It concerns a

 One of the reasons (a second reason will be discussed at Tacna Site 2) to propose this alternative is the fact that only a few meters from Tacna Site 1 - Panel N-005A is another boulder, labelled Tacna Site 1 - Panel N-004 by me.
 On the very steep slope of this medium sized boulder is a faint but recognisable petroglyph of a ‘climbing biomorph’, again with a distinct spiral-like tail (Figure 17).
 The ‘climbing biomorph’ apparently has four legs and is much similar to the biomorph on Tacna Site 1 - Panel N-005A.
 However, in this case the ‘climbing biomorph’ has been executed in an inverted (head-down) position and thus is reminiscent of the petroglyph on PAL-120A.
 Remarkably, only a very short distance from those two ‘climbing biomorphs’ is a petroglyph boulder that features two horizontal rows of pecked triangles, the so called ‘saw-motif’, which also is a true hallmark of the iconography of Palamenco (see Figures 2A and 6).